0-5788719150923125/vtx/README.md

 - Clone this repo.
 - Install Docker.
 - `git submodule init` to fetch remote datasets.
-- Place configurations into lab/config.yml. [default.yml](./vtx/default.yml)
+- Place configurations into lab/config.yml. ([default.yml](./vtx/default.yml))
-- Put credentials into a .env file at the root of this project. [example.env](./example.env)
+- Put credentials into a .env file at the root of this project. ([example.env](./example.env))
 - Put new datasets into lab/{dataset_name}.
 Also specify them in config.yml.
 - Use VSCode tasks as a reference.
 - The "build" task will build a Docker image from source files.
-- The task "i" is used for data retrieval and preparation tasks.
+- The "i" task is used for data retrieval and preparation tasks.
 - The "train" task is used to train your models.
 - The "up" task is used to run your bot.
 - Ask me questions.